NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_slm.md

 <img width="900px" src="images/slm_console.gif">

-This tutorial shows how to run optimized SLMs with quantization using the [`local_llm`](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm/local_llm){:target="_blank"} container and MLC/TVM backend.
+This tutorial shows how to run optimized SLMs with quantization using the [`NanoLLM`](https://dusty-nv.github.io/NanoLLM){:target="_blank"} library and MLC/TVM backend.
 You can run these models through tools like [`text-generation-webui`](./tutorial_text-generation.md){:target="_blank"} and llama.cpp as well, just not as fast - and since the focus of SLMs is reduced computational and memory requirements, here we'll use the most optimized path available.
-Those shown below have been profiled.
+Those shown below have been profiled:

 ## SLM Benchmarks